 What Is The Root Directory On Mac?

-How Do You Create A Directory In Mac?
+How Do You Create A Directory On Mac?

-If you are not a computer expert, creating a directory in your Mac can be frustrating.
+If you are not a computer expert, creating a directory on your Mac can be a daunting task.
 Fortunately, there are ways that you can make sure that the process is as easy and pain-free as possible.

 To create a new directory in Mac OSX, you need to use the media Terminal command in the Utilities Folder.
 This command requires knowing the path to the directory for which you want to create the new folder.

 Once inside the Terminal, you will use the “mkdir” command and type the folder name you are attempting to create.

 For example, if you are to create a folder on your desktop called My folder, you would open Terminal and issue the following command: “mkdir ~/Desktop/Myfolder” to represent your Home Directory.